-On August 22, 2005, they released the first beta version of the game to test their server capacity.
-Since Penguin Chat already had a dedicated following, they were able to attract around 15,000 players to that testing event.
-Two months later, on 24th October 2005, they finally released Club Penguin.
+On August 22, 2005, they released the first beta version of the game to test the server’s capacity.
+Since Penguin Chat already had a dedicated following, they were able to attract around 15,000 players for that testing event.
+Two months later, on 24th October, 2005, they finally released Club Penguin.

 The game took off like a literal wildfire.
 By November 2006, a little over a year after launching, Club Penguin was already attracting more than 2 million players every month.
 In the meantime, they had rejected lucrative advertising offers from the likes of Google to keep the site free from banner ads.

-Most of the site’s growth simply came through word-of-mouth, for instance by parents talking to each other or children convincing their friends to join.
+Most of the site’s growth simply originated from word-of-mouth, for instance by parents talking to each other or children convincing their friends to join.
 Furthermore, the game had also been shared on Miniclip.com, a then-popular compiler of free online games, which further boosted adoption.
-Movies like Happy Feet further contributed to the game’s growth.
+Movies like Happy Feet also contributed to its growth.

-By May 2007, rumors began swirling about multiple companies being interested in acquiring the bootstrapped company behind the game.
+By May 2007, rumors began to surface, stating that multiple companies were interested in acquiring the bootstrapped company behind the game.
 At the time, Club Penguin was one of the world’s most popular social platforms next to Facebook and Myspace.